LUMC/array-as-vcf/README.md

 # Array As VCF

-`aav` stands for `array as vcf` and consists of a small library and tool to convert common SNP array formats to VCF format.
+`array-as-vcf` is a small library and tool to convert common SNP array formats to VCF format.

 There are four currently supported array formats: